 - 1. Students entering with a Math SAT lower than 480 must take 3 hours of Math at the 100 level or above.
 The course may count toward their Natural Sciences breadth requirement. - 2.
 A student in a major leading to the B.A. or B.S.W. who has taken at least 3 years of foreign language in high school with grades of B or better has fulfilled Eastern's language competency requirement and does not need to take further language courses.
 He or she may, however, choose to continue their study of language as an elective by taking Spanish 201, French 201 or, on the advice of the instructor, a 300 level course.
 Students who have taken less than 3 years of language in high school will need to take either one or two semesters of beginning language instruction at Eastern.
 These students must take a computer placement test to determine whether they have sufficient knowledge to enter Spanish or French 103 (the intensive course which covers two semesters in one) or whether they need to begin with Spanish 101 and then take Spanish 102 in the following semester.
-It is strongly recommended that a student take these courses in the fall and spring semester of their first academic year to assure continuity and successful achievement of language proficiency. - 3.
-Students pursuing a B.S. degree must meet math requirements as outlined by their respective majors.
+It is strongly recommended that a student take these courses in the fall and spring semester of their first academic year to assure continuity and successful achievement of language proficiency.
+(Students entering fall 2006 and future dates must complete two semesters of foreign language at the college level.
+Exemptions for qualifying scores on SAT II, Advanced Placement and CLEP exams will be permitted.
+Foreign language study at the secondary school level will no longer satisfy the requirement.) - Students pursuing a B.S. degree must meet math requirements as outlined by their respective majors.
 Three hours of any departmental math requirements may also count toward the Natural Science breadth requirements.